Skybleck/statuses.py/README.md

-# statuses.py
+INSTRUCTIONS IN FILE.

-This is for discord bot statuses for python! :D
+This file has all the bot.py statues for discord bots.